DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 > **NOTE**

 1. The above commands ARE CASE SENSITIVE.
 They are recognized by Processing 4 as non-sensorCAM commands and processed in the monitor/PC.
 Commands **X, Y** & **Z** in turn automatically issue related sensorCAM commands **x, y** & **z** respectively, with appropriate parameters.
-The '**Y**' command suspends sensorCAM immaging, holding a single “frozen” frame until a terminating command is received.
+The '**Y**' command suspends sensorCAM immaging, holding a single “frozen” frame until a terminating command ('yy') is received.

 2. If you use **H** to mirror, the colour coding for boxed sensor number (bsNo.) has to be read right to left.
 Do NOT click on image to create sensors if image has been flipped.